 U.S. Capitol Christmas Tree

-• Address: U.S. Capitol Building, West Lawn: East Capitol St NE & First St SE
+- Address: U.S. Capitol Building, West Lawn: East Capitol St NE & First St SE

 We sure love our Christmas trees in Washington, D.C.
-While Christmas tree scavenger hunts are fun, sometimes you just want to see the best, and the U.S. Capitol Christmas tree is definitely one of the best.
+While Christmas tree scavenger hunts are fun, sometimes you just want to see the best, and the U.S. Capitol Christmas tree is one of the best.

 It is free to view this massive tree, which can be almost twice as tall as the National Christmas Tree, sometimes standing as tall as 75 feet.
-The more-than-10,000 ornaments that decorate this tree are created by children of the tree’s home state.
+The more than 10,000 ornaments that decorate this tree are created by children of the tree’s home state.

 It is truly a tree that touches the entire nation, not just the residents of Washington, D.C.